-In addition to its dual registration as an investment advisor and broker/dealer, Moors & Cabot is licensed as an insurance agency under the name Moors & Cabot Insurance Agency.
-Your representative is registered with Moors & Cabot as an RR and may be a licensed insurance agent of Moors & Cabot Insurance Agency.
-To the extent that your M&C representative is a licensed insurance agent, the representative has an incentive to recommend that any insurance products be purchased through Moors & Cabot Insurance Agency.
+In addition to its dual registration as an investment advisor and broker/dealer, Moors & Cabot is licensed as an insurance agency.
+Your representative is registered with Moors & Cabot as an RR and may be a licensed insurance.
+To the extent that your M&C representative is a licensed insurance agent, the representative has an incentive to recommend that any insurance products be purchased.
 That is because the representative would earn an insurance commission on top of any securities transaction related compensation.
 This is a conflict of interest.
 Please note, however, that, while your representative might recommend an insurance product, you are not obligated to purchase that product from the representative or Moors & Cabot.